Matthew Chapter Five

 Matthew 5:27 & 28

-'You have heard that it was said, "You shall not commit adultery."
-But I tell you that anyone who looks at a woman lustfully has already committed adultery with her in his heart.'
+"You have heard that our fathers were told, `Do not commit adultery.'
+But I tell you that a man who even looks at a woman with the purpose of lusting after her has already committed adultery with her in his heart.

 Jesus amplifies another of the Commandments by saying that it goes beyond the physical act of a man and woman coming together.
 In the eyes of the Lord, the desire is the same as the action.
 Once again, we are reminded that this is not possible in our world today but will be normal in the Kingdom.